ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/tcpmappings.md

 ### Upstream configuration

-The upstream configuration refers to the connection between
-$productName$ and the service that it is a gateway to.
+The upstream configuration refers to the connection between Emissary and the service that it is a gateway to.

 | Attribute          | Description                                                                                                                                                                                          | Type             | Default value                                                                                           |
 |:-------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------|:--------------------------------------------------------------------------------------------------------|